PPM Logo

 2. The Community Standards Board will be comprised of:

 a.
-No fewer than 12 undergraduate Students (two from each undergraduate College) appointed by the Vice Chancellor – Student Affairs or their designee, in consultation with the College Deans of Student Affairs or their designees and respective College Councils.
+No fewer than 8 undergraduate Students (one from each undergraduate College) appointed by the Vice Chancellor – Student Affairs and Campus Life or their designee, in consultation with the College Deans of Student Affairs or their designees and respective College Councils.

 b.
-No fewer than six graduate or professional school Students appointed by the Vice Chancellor – Student Affairs or their designee.
+Up to 3 graduate or professional school Students appointed by the Vice Chancellor – Student Affairs or their designee.

 a.
-Graduate Students will be appointed in consultation with the Graduate Student Association and the Dean of the Graduate Division or their designee.
+Graduate Students will be appointed in consultation with the Graduate and Professional School Association (GPSA) and the Dean of Graduate Education and Postdoctoral Affairs or their designee.

 b.
 Medical Students will be appointed in consultation with the Student Government of the School of Medicine and the Associate Dean of Admissions and Student Affairs, School of Medicine or their designee.